-The Wick - Artist Rebecca Salter President of the Royal Academy of Arts photographed by Alun Callender for jaggedart The Wick - Artist Rebecca Salter President of the Royal Academy of Arts photographed by Alun Callender for jaggedart
+The Wick Culture - Artist Rebecca Salter President of the Royal Academy of Arts photographed by Alun Callender for jaggedart The Wick Culture - Artist Rebecca Salter President of the Royal Academy of Arts photographed by Alun Callender for jaggedart

 Monday Muse

-Interview: President of the Royal Academy of Arts and artist, Rebecca Salter PRA
+Interview President of the Royal Academy of Arts and artist, Rebecca Salter PRA

 Interview